Skip to Content

 Here are all the essentials you’ll need for your fall trip to Vermont, not including clothing.

 Carry-on luggage.
 Are you a backpack or a suitcase person?
 Unless I know I’ll be doing a lot of walking with my luggage, I prefer a soft-sided carry-on suitcase with wheels.
-Soft because there’s some give for cramming in an extra sweater, and it will fit easier in the overhead compartment.
+Soft because there’s some give for cramming in an extra sweater, which will fit easier in the overhead compartment.
 This carry-on suitcase from American Tourister comes in different colors, meets carry-on size restrictions, and comes with a 10-year warranty.

 Camera bag.
 If you plan to bring a dedicated camera with you, you’ll want a sturdy camera bag.
-This simple bag from Amazon Basics will fit inside your day pack or you can carry it separately as one of your two personal items.
+This simple bag from Amazon Basics will fit inside your day pack, or you can carry it separately as one of your two personal items.

 Camera.
 I won’t push too hard here.
-I know that camera phones are awesome and I use mine all the time, but my DSLR and even my point-and-shoot can do so much more.
+I know that camera phones are awesome, and I use mine all the time, but my DSLR and even my point-and-shoot can do so much more.
 They have RAW capabilities for better editing, and they can zoom in close and zoom out wide for incredible fall foliage shots.
 A good point-and-shoot is worth its weight in fall leaves.

 Umbrella.
 Sorry to break it to you, but rain is pretty much a given in Vermont in the fall.
 This tiny umbrella will fit in your day pack and provide a pop of color for those moody Instagram photos.